The R-Word Funny?

 Reprinted from March 2013

 I told her it was the one talked about in her “Just Like You” video and that it was not respectful.
-It is used to make fun of people.
+It is used to make fun of people with disabilities.
 “Oh.
 I remember that.”
 Truth is she has managed to be sheltered from hearing that word very much and when she does hear it, it doesn’t register that it is a disrespectful slur used to make fun of people with intellectual disabilities.

 variety zebra